-The Student Success Team (SST) is a group of administrators in the Division of Student Affairs who are charged with identifying, assessing, and supporting students who are distressed or experiencing trouble adjusting to the demands of being a student.
-The team is comprised of the vice president for student affairs/dean of students, the associate and assistant deans, the director of counseling, and the director for student advocacy and accountability.
+The Student Success Team (SST) is a multidisciplinary group of administrators and faculty members across campus who are charged with identifying, assessing, and supporting students who are distressed or experiencing trouble adjusting to the demands of being a student.
+The team is comprised of members from the Dean of Students Office, Academic Affairs, Emmons Student Wellness Center, Residential Education and Housing Services, Campus Safety and Athletics.

 The SST is committed to educating the campus community on constructive ways to obtain support for students of concern by promoting the Culture of Care.
 Through the combined efforts of the SST and informed members of the College community, students are supported in a comprehensive and caring way.

 The goals of the SST include:

 - To balance the educational needs of the student and the mission of the college

 - To intervene early and provide support and behavioral response to students displaying varying levels of distress

 - To respond with support whenever possible and to pursue conduct action for disruptive behavior as a secondary or last resort.

 - To gather accurate, individualized assessment of the potential for violent, homicidal and/or suicidal behaviors while avoiding stigmatizing mental health issues and stereotype-based profiling